byronsanchez/system-infrastructure/README.md

     be installed per node at a time. mail.pp uses msmtp for simple delivery of mail to an external mail server, whereas web.pp uses exim as an actual mail server.
+  - vpnserver.pp and vpnclient.pp - both contain a config that defines an
+    individual role as a client or a server

 ### Building Configs From Fragments